ugonnaagwu/practicechangeremote/Stretch topics/recoil.md

 #### What is an Atom?

 * Atoms are **units /pieces of state**.
-They are updateable and subscribable.
+They are updatable and subscribable.
 They can be used in place of React local component state.
 If an Atom is used from multiple components, all those components share the state

 * Atoms can be read from and written to from any component.
 Components that read the value of an Atom automatically subscribe to the Atom.